timeslogistics/times-oms-api-docs/docs/api_endpoints_and_webhooks.rst

 API Endpoints
 -------------

-API Endpoins are used from your server to Times servers and can be used to Search, Create, Update or Delete data.
+API Endpoints are used from your server to Times servers and can be used to Search, Create, Update or Delete data.

 Authentication MUST be provided to invoke API Endpoint calls.